 Key Features of Pendo

-- In-app NPS surveys triggered based on behavior
+- In-app NPS surveys triggered based on user behavior

 - Email fallback for users who miss in-app prompts